fpsvogel/learn-ruby/README.md

 ## Games in Ruby

-I recommend 💲[DragonRuby Game Toolkit](https://dragonruby.itch.io/dragonruby-gtk) because it has a large community and is actively being developed.
+The minimalist route is to build a text-based game in Ruby, or to contribute to a project like [Magic: The Gathering: The Ruby Project](https://github.com/radar/mtg), where you can [implement Magic cards in Ruby](https://github.com/radar/mtg/issues).

-It's not free, but (a) it's relatively inexpensive, (b) you may qualify for a free license (see "Free Unrestricted License" on the homepage), and (c) the creators regularly give it away for free at game jams and other special occasions.
+If you want to make a graphical game, there are a few tools to choose from.
+The one with the most active community is 💲[DragonRuby Game Toolkit](https://dragonruby.itch.io/dragonruby-gtk).
+You may qualify for a free license (see "Free Unrestricted License" on the homepage), and the creators regularly give it away for free at game jams and other special occasions.

-DragonRuby resources:
+**DragonRuby resources:**

 - [Discord server](discord.dragonruby.org)
 - [Docs](http://docs.dragonruby.org.s3-website-us-east-1.amazonaws.com/)